 As a consumer, the policy you’ve been paying into for decades was about to be worthless unless significant government intervention took place to bail out AIG, one of the world’s largest insurers.

-The bailout ended up taking place to be about $22.7 billion USD, but it was a lesson for people everywhere (including Canada) that even insurance companies have their vulnerabilities.
+The bailout ended up taking place to be about $22.7 billion USD, but it was a lesson for people everywhere (including Canada) that even life insurance companies have their vulnerabilities.

 Choose the Best Life Insurance Company